-- Greet group members warmly and get to know them. - Recognize and applaud their accomplishments and progress. - Assign a timekeeper to manage the suggested times. - Encourage active participation and discussion among the group. - Guide the group through all activities. - Introduce each new section in the chapter. - Emphasize acting on commitments between meetings. - Remind group members to respect confidential information.
+- Greet group members warmly and get to know them. - Recognize and applaud their accomplishments and progress. - Choose a person to support in making sure we take breaks and don't take too much of their time. - Encourage active participation and discussion among the group. - Guide the group through all activities. - Introduce each new section in the chapter. - Emphasize acting on commitments between meetings. - Remind group members to respect confidential information.